Employees, Users and Access

 Credit Cards Allow a refund to a credit card

-Allow clearing/black listing a credit card so it can/cannot be used by a patron
+Allow clearing the black listing setting for a credit card so it can/cannot be used by a patron

 Allow empty CID or CVV2 number even if required for credit card payments